Ferret-legging

-Ferret-legging was an endurance test or stunt in which ferrets were trapped in trousers worn by a participant.
-Also known as put 'em down and ferret-down-trousers, it seems to have been popular among coal miners in Yorkshire, England.
+Ferret-legging was an endurance test or stunt in which ferrets are trapped in trousers worn by a participant.
+Also known as "put 'em down" and ferret-down-trousers, it seems to have once been popular among coal miners in Yorkshire, England.
 Contestants put live ferrets inside their trousers; the winner is the one who is the last to release the animals.

 Ferret-legging may have originated during the time when only the relatively wealthy in England were allowed to keep animals used for hunting, forcing poachers to hide their illicit ferrets in their trousers.
 Following a brief resurgence in popularity during the 1970s, it has been described as a "dying sport", although a national ferret-legging event was held in Richmond, Virginia, US from 2003 to 2009.

 Description and rules

 In the sport of ferret-legging, competitors tie their trousers at the ankles before placing two ferrets inside and securely fastening their belts to prevent the ferrets from escaping.
 Each competitor then stands in front of the judges for as long as he can.
 Competitors cannot be drunk or drugged, nor can the ferrets be sedated.
 In addition, competitors are not allowed to wear underwear beneath their trousers, which must allow the ferrets free access from one leg to the other, and the ferrets must have a full set of teeth that must not have been filed or otherwise blunted.
 The winner is the person who lasts the longest.

 The sport is said to involve very little "native skill", simply an ability to "have your tool bitten and not care".
 The former world champion, Reg Mellor, is credited with instituting the practice of wearing white trousers in ferret-legging matches, to better display the blood from the wounds caused by the animals.
 Competitors can attempt, from outside their trousers, to dislodge the ferrets, but as the animals can maintain a strong hold for long periods, their removal can be difficult.

 The ferrets are occasionally put inside the contestants' shirts in addition to their trousers.
 An attempt to introduce a female version of the sport—ferret busting, in which female contestants introduced ferrets down their blouses—proved unsuccessful.